-As Amended by House Committee on Energy and Utilities
+As Amended by House Committee of the Whole

-Brief
+Brief\

 Sub. for SB 50 would enact new law relating to 911.
 Provisions of the bill would apply to all modes of service, including telephone, cell phone, Voice over Internet Protocol (VoIP), prepaid wireless, and other service capable of contacting a public safety answering point (PSAP).
 Major provisions of the bill are described below.